vovavili/dota_rosh_timer/README.rst

 TODO
 -------
 * Make this work on screens other than 1920x1080
-* The script runtime takes a couple of seconds.
-I wonder if that could be improved?
+* Improve script runtime and accuracy by providing my own training model, using Tensorflow Object Detection API.
 * Adding a more informative trackers for level of hero abilities would be neat, as now the script just gives out an information for all levels.
 * Add unit tests.